clij/clij2-docs/reference_connectedComponentsLabeling.md

 DEPRECATED: This method is <b>deprecated</b>.
 Use ConnectedComponentsLabellingBox (or Diamond) instead.

-### connectedComponentsLabeling often followes after
+### connectedComponentsLabeling often follows after
 * <a href="reference_automaticThreshold">automaticThreshold</a> (6)
 * <a href="reference_thresholdOtsu">thresholdOtsu</a> (2)
 * <a href="reference_detectMaximaBox">detectMaximaBox</a> (2)